gersongerardcruz/temperature_forecasting_airflow_automation/README.md

 *Notes*

-1. The allow HTTPS and HTTP traffic from anywhere option is not suggested in production environments.
+1. The `allow HTTPS and HTTP traffic from anywhere` options are not suggested in production environments.
 It is better to tailor fit the exact addresses/range of addresses but for the purpose of learning, it should suffice.
 2. Ubuntu is not a required option, but it needs to be chosen to follow the commands used in this documentation.

 ## Logging into the EC2 Instance